 5.1.
 Computing class numbers.
 In order to make the search for $D \in \mathcal{D}$ efficient, it is better to control the class number beforehand.
 Tables can be made, but for larger computations, we need a fast way to compute h(-D).
 Subexponential methods exist, assuming the Generalized Riemann Hypothesis.
 From a practical point of view, our D's are of medium size.
 Enumerating all forms costs $O(h^2)$ with a small constant, and Shanks's baby-steps/giant-steps algorithm costs $O(\sqrt{h})$ but with a large constant.
-It is better here to use the explicit formula of Louboutin [29] that yields a practical method in O(h) with a very small constant.
+It is better here to use the explicit formula of Louboutin [32] that yields a practical method in O(h) with a very small constant.

 5.2.
 An improved Cornacchia algorithm.
-Step 1 needs squareroots to be computed, and some half gcd to be performed.
-Briefly, Cornacchia's algorithm runs as follows (see [34]):
+Step 1 needs squareroots to be computed, then performs Cornacchia's algorithm.
+Briefly, the algorithm runs as follows (see [38]):